- Basic information about data processing (2.);

 On our behalf, Google will use this information to evaluate the use of our services by you and other users, and to provide us the relevant analysis reports, and to provide us other services associated with use of the website and the internet.
 The data sent by us that is linked to cookies, user IDs or advertising IDs is automatically deleted after 14 months.
 This data is automatically deleted once a month once the relevant retention period has been reached.

 Information generated by Google Analytics is generally transmitted to a Google server in the United States and stored there.
+We enter into special contractual arrangements with Google that ensure an appropriate level of data protection (so-called EU standard contractual clauses).

-We have enabled the IP anonymisation process (code extension ‘anonymizeIp’) which abbreviates the IP addresses recorded by Google within the European Union before data is transferred to the United States (so-called IP masking).
+We have enabled the IP anonymization process (code extension ‘anonymizeIp’) which abbreviates the IP addresses recorded by Google within the European Union before data is transferred to the United States (so-called IP masking).
 Only in exceptional cases will the complete IP address be transferred to a Google server in the United States and shortened there.
 The (abbreviated) IP address transmitted by your browser within the scope of Google Analytics is not associated with other data held by Google.
 Google only transfers this data to third parties on the basis of statutory provisions or in the context of contract data processing.

 You can object to the collection and processing of the information stored by the Google cookie at any time and prevent both by setting an opt-out cookie.
 Simply click here to opt out: Disable Google Analytics.